All financial reports and presentations

 Key figures (Excel)

-• Net sales amounted to EUR 1,184 billion
+• Net sales increased 5 percent to EUR 1,244 million